Network diagnostics for a dedicated server

 Restart network services

-Restart network services if on a server:
+Restart network services if on the server:

-- no internet access;
+- there is no internet access;

 Linux